 Next, make the crepe batter.
 Whisk together the wet ingredients in a large bowl.
 Sift the flour, powdered sugar, and salt directly into the bowl with the wet ingredients and whisk until well combined.
 Sifting the flour will help avoid a lumpy batter.

-Now heat a nonstick pan or griddle over medium heat and melt 1 tsp of butter.
+Now heat a nonstick pan or griddle over medium heat and melt 1 teaspoon of butter.
 Pour ¼ cup of the batter into the pan, swirling the pan around to evenly spread the batter.
 You want to try to spread it as thin as possible.
 When the crepe turns light golden, flip it over and cook on the other side until lightly golden.

 I normally don't need to add more butter to the pan since there's butter in the batter.
 The first teaspoon is just to make sure that the batter won't stick.